in , ,

 Side-dress cucumbers with compost tea or a dilute solution of fish or kelp emulsion or a liquid organic fertilizer every 10 to 14 days during the season.

-Feeding Cucumbers
+Feeding cucumbers

 • Add aged compost or commercial organic planting mix to planting beds before planting.
 Compost has all the nutrients cucumbers need for fast growth.